intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 This document examines the specific conditions that determine whether protocol maintainers have the ability to design and deploy new or modified protocols.
+{{implementations}} highlights some historical issues with difficulties in transitions to new protocol features.  {{use-it}}
+argues that ossified protocols are more difficult to update and successful protocols make frequent use of new extensions and code-points.
 {{strategies}} outlines several strategies that might aid in ensuring that protocol changes remain possible over time.

-# Implementations of Protocols are Imperfect
+# Implementations of Protocols are Imperfect {#implementations}

 A change to a protocol can be made extremely difficult to deploy if there are bugs in implementations with which the new deployment needs to interoperate.